Anglo-Spanish War (1796–1808): 1804–1808

-The Treaty of Amiens in 1802 provided for a temporary truce in hostilities, only to be broken in 1804 when, by surprise and without declaration of war, British ships attacked a Spanish squadron of frigates that was carrying gold and silver bullion to Cádiz.
-Spanish frigate Nuestra Señora de las Mercedes blew up and the British captured the rest.
+The Treaty of Amiens in 1802 led to peace between Britain and Spain.
+However, following the resumption of war between France and Britain in 1803, Anglo-Spanish relations gradually deteriorated and on 5 October 1804 the Royal Navy intercepted and defeated a Spanish squadron transporting gold and silver to Cádiz.
+The engagement eventually led Spain to declare war on the United Kingdom on 14 December 1804.

 The French planned an invasion of Britain in the coming year; the Spanish fleet was to be an integral part in assisting this invasion.
 At the Battle of Trafalgar, in 1805, a combined Franco-Spanish fleet, attempting to join forces with the French fleets in the north for the invasion, were attacked by a British fleet and lost in a decisive engagement.
 The British victory ended the immediate threat of an invasion of Britain by Napoleon.
 It also seriously shook the resolve of the unpopular Godoy-led Spanish government, which began to doubt the utility of its uncertain alliance with Napoleon.
 Meanwhile, a British campaign (1806–1807) to conquer the strategically important Río de la Plata region in Spanish South America met with failure.

 Godoy withdrew from the Continental System that Napoleon had devised to combat Britain, only to join it again in 1807, after Napoleon had defeated the Prussians.
 Napoleon, however, had lost his faith in Godoy and Spanish King Charles IV.
 There was also growing support in Spain for the king's son, Ferdinand, who opposed the widely despised Godoy.
 Ferdinand, however, favoured an alliance with Britain, and Napoleon had always doubted the trustworthiness of any Bourbon royalty.